Family Promise at St. Anselm’s

 If you would like to serve in this ministry, please sign your name on the “NEW VOLUNTEER SIGN-UP SHEET” on the bulletin board, or contact one of the coordinators, Sue or Irene, directly.
 (See below for phone numbers and email addresses.)

-- (1 host on weekdays and Sunday): Arrive at 6:00 AM.
+- A. (1 host on weekdays and Sunday): Arrive at 6:00am.
 Make coffee and set-up breakfast buffet table.
 (Cereal, toast, fruit are in the kitchen on these days.)
-Sometimes breakfast hosts are asked to bring an “extra” (bagels, muffins, etc.) Clean up after guests leave at 7:00 AM.
+Sometimes breakfast hosts are asked to bring an “extra” (bagels, muffins, etc.) Clean up after guests leave at 7:00am.

-Dinner Preparers – (2 each evening) (Coordinator will advise you on menu choices.
+Dinner Preparers – (2 or 3 each evening) (Coordinator will advise you on menu choices.
 It’s important that we have a varied meal plan and sometimes there are dietary restrictions)

 After consulting with the Dinner Prep.
-Coordinator, prepare a meal or part of meal.
-Drop off the already prepared food at church by 5:15.
+Coordinator, prepare part of a meal.
+Drop off the already prepared food at church by 5:15pm.
 (Meal should be ready to eat.
 We can keep it warm but it must be cooked.)